malagent/Kekcoin-Core/README.md

-KekCoin development tree
+Kekistandard development tree

-KekCoin is a PoS-based cryptocurrency.
+Kekistandard is a PoS-based cryptocurrency.

 Development process
 ===========================